Table of Contents

 Section 2.
 Co-Chairs.

 Section 3.
-Co-Secretaries.
+Secretary.

 Section 4.
-Co-Membership Coordinators.
+Treasurer.

 Section 5.
-Treasurer.
+At-Large Officers.

 Section 6.
-Leftist Liaison
+Liaisons

 Section 7.
 Board of Trustees

-The board of trustees for the Salt Lake Democratic Socialists of America shall be composed of any three Coordinating Committee Officers over the age of 18.
+The board of trustees for the Salt Lake Democratic Socialists of America shall be composed of any three Steering Committee Officers over the age of 18.
 The Board of Trustees will uphold their fiduciary duty to protect all of the organization’s assets and funds in trust.
 The Board of Trustees will be added to the chapter financial accounts.
 If for whatever reason the need arises for the chapter to speak with parties regarding financial or incorporation issues the board of trustees will be the primary point of contact between those parties and the chapter.
 The board of Trustees must officially register as “Principles/Officers” of the Salt Lake Democratic Socialists of America with the state of Utah within thirty (30) days of taking office.

 Day-to-day financial management and the disbursement of funds will be carried out as stipulated in these by-laws by the various committees and general body.
 The board of trustees will serve as representatives for legal and financial matters requiring the attention of the chapter.

 There must at all times be at least three (3) Trustees officially registered with the state of Utah.
-In the event that a Trustee must relinquish their position on the board another Coordinating Committee officer must fill in the position on the board within fourteen (14) days.
+In the event that a Trustee must relinquish their position on the board another Steering Committee officer must fill in the position on the board within fourteen (14) days.

 ARTICLE 7.
 Committees.